 And, much like the ouroboros, the starting point tumbles into view from the ending point.
 While the first round of amassing data has lead to some actionable observations, the most obvious of so is, ironically, the conspicuous lack of it (data).

 Behavior across channels and segmented user profiles would go a long way in 'troubleshooting' and 'debugging' activity rates, but FSPs suffer from other, equally challenging blinders.
-There is still little definiteness on what constitutes a 'healthy mix' of channels, what are industry-consistent rates of revenue or new customer acquisition from ADCs, and what ADCs are most susceptible, and when, to system failure (this last bullet is particularly relevant in cases where third parties facilitate transactions AND are tight-lipped on internalities).
+There is still little definiteness on what constitutes a 'healthy mix' of channels, what are industry-consistent rates of revenue or new customer acquisition from ADCs, and what (and when) ADCs are most susceptible to system failure (this last bullet is particularly relevant in cases where third parties facilitate transactions AND are tight-lipped on internalities).
 It seems that for FSPs, there are less elements unknown than there are unsure.
 Fortunately, between collaboration and cross-pollination, the question marks around ADCs will, with time, morph into serviceable sparks.